zenml-io/zenml/docs/book/how-to/stack-deployment/README.md

 {% endhint %}

-## Challenges with deploying and managing stacks
+## How to deploy and manage stacks

 Deploying and managing a MLOps stack is tricky.